|Early Registration||September 24, 2019 - October 25, 2019||Fee $200|

 - Several sharpened No. 2 pencils (with erasers)—mechanical pencils are not allowed for completing multiple-choice answer sheets.

 - Pens with black or dark blue ink for completing areas on the exam booklet covers and for free-response questions in most exams.

-- Up to two calculators with the necessary capabilities if you are taking an AP Calculus, Chemistry, Physics, or Statistics Exam.
+- Up to two calculators with the necessary capabilities if you are taking an AP Calculus, Chemistry, Physics, Statistics Exam or Environmental Science.
 (Visit www.collegeboard.com/ap/calculators to learn more about the calculator policy for each of these exams, and for a list of authorized calculators.)
 Biology allows a four function calculator.

 - A ruler or straightedge if you are taking an AP Physics exam.

 You may not bring the following:

 - Cellphones, digital cameras or any other digital, electronic or communication device

 - Books, compasses, mechanical pencils, coloured pencils*, correction fluid, dictionaries, highlighters*, or notes